Vichy: World War II – Seat of the pro-German collaborationist government

 The Opera in Vichy.
 In this building, parliamentarians of the French Third Republic granted full powers to Marshal Philippe Pétain on 10 July 1940.

 Following the stunning defeat of Allied forces in just four weeks, on 10 June 1940 the French government fled Paris for Bordeaux.
-On 22 June France signed an armistice, which stipulated German occupation of the north and west of the country, including Paris and all of the Atlantic coast.
+On 22 June, France signed an armistice, which stipulated German occupation of the north and west of the country, including Paris and all of the Atlantic coast.
 The remaining two-fifths of France became the unoccupied Free Zone (Zone Libre).
 On 29 June the government and its parliamentarians moved to Clermont-Ferrand.
-Finding that city too cramped, on 1 July it moved on to Vichy.
+Finding the city too cramped, on 1 July it moved on to Vichy.

 German forces had taken the city unopposed on 19 June, but departed with the Armistice.
 Vichy had the country's second largest hotel capacity, and a modern telephone exchange and post office built for its international visitors.
 The city was in the unoccupied zone 45 km south of the Demarcation Line, relatively close to Paris (4.5 hours by train), and surrounded by productive agricultural lands.
 Pierre Laval, soon to be Prime Minister, hailed from Châteldon, a village 20 km south of Vichy.
 The city was, in any case, expected to be only a temporary seat of government until signature of the peace treaty.

 On 9–10 July, 670 of the 846 members of the Senate and Chamber of Deputies met in the Vichy Opera House, where they overwhelmingly voted full powers to Philippe Pétain and authorized him to revise the constitution.
 The new regime called itself simply the French State (État Français), but it quickly came to be known as Vichy France.
 While Paris remained the official capital and much of the bureaucracy stayed there, Vichy was the de facto capital.
 It was home to Pétain's cabinet, top civil servants, the diplomatic corps, and the neutered parliamentarians.
 As the volume of individuals engaged in government activity adversely affected locals and the spa business, a system of residence permits was established that permitted only five days' maximum stay between 1 June and 30 September.

 Following the Anglo-American invasion of North Africa in November 1942, Germany occupied the Free Zone, including Vichy.
 The Pétain government remained, albeit with an even smaller range of effective action.
 The city became a center for Gestapo and the Vichy milice.
 After the Allied breakout from Normandy in August 1944, the Germans took Pétain and his entourage to exile in Germany.
 The Envoy of the Swiss Confederation to France, Minister Walter Stucki, arranged for the peaceful withdrawal of local German forces and the milice.
 The FFI liberated the city on 26 August without bloodshed.

 The term "Vichyste", which designates partisans of the Pétain regime, should not be confused with "Vichyssois" which designates the inhabitants of the city.